hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/transact.md

             </td>
             <td>
-                Additionally, back-ports the commit to remove `clean` from the `just lint` command
+                This change enforces an order on the get_path results by the depth in the tree.
+This guarantees that the nodes returned will be in depth-first order.

+It fixes a serious issue where the trees produced were not correct.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-08-03 16:02:14 +0000 UTC
+        Created At 2021-08-16 15:18:22 +0000 UTC
     </div>
 </div>